MARDAScience/adm/README.md

 6. The mask raster is written to file
 7. The confidence raster is written to file

-It can take several minutes for this process to complete, and very large rasters require large amounts of RAM (> 16GB or more)
+It can take several minutes for this process to complete, and very large rasters require large amounts of RAM

 Options (hard-coded into `mask_dem.py`)